Stochastic tensor space feature theory with applications to robust machine learning

+In the past decades there has been an emphasis on the development of more accurate Machine Learning (ML) algorithms.
+Algorithms such as Deep Neural Networks (DNNs) have become increasingly complex and difficult to interpret mathematically, and therefore hard to construct and optimize.
+Despite the success of DNNs, the development process is largely labor-intensive and based on trial and error, in particular for DNNs with their large numbers of parameters and data-intensive training needs.
+We take a fundamentally different approach to ML and develop a stochastic dynamic tensor theory for the construction of robust machine learning features that can significantly speed up the process of building good machine learning algorithms.

-We introduce a systematic approach for the construction of machine learning (ML) feature vectors that improves class separations, using techniques in probability theory and functional analysis.
+We introduce a systematic approach for the construction of ML feature vectors that improves class separations, using techniques in probability theory and the recent Functional Data Analysis \revt{(FDA)} theory on anomaly detection.
 Our implementations involve techniques from computational applied mathematics and computer science.
-The approach will be applied within a framework of high dimensional noisy gene expression data for cancer diagnostics, and lead to significant increases in predictive accuracy over benchmarks.
-Due to its foundation on functional analysis and tensor product expansions our approach can be easily applied to classification problems on complex topologies, including gene expression networks.
+We apply this to the well-known Alzheimer’s Disease Neuroimaging Initiative (ADNI) blood plasma proteomics dataset \cite{Petersen2010} for cognitive impairment classification, with very significant increases in accuracy.
+We also apply the approach within a framework of high dimensional noisy gene expression data for cancer diagnostics; this leads to significant increases in predictive accuracy.

+Due to its foundation in functional analysis and tensor product expansions, this approach can be easily extended to classification problems on complex topologies, including gene expression networks.

+\corb{\emph{We treat the data as realizations of a random field in a suitable Bochner space.
+The key insight of our approach is that classes can be often localized to two separate subspaces in a Bochner function space.
+By exploiting the Karhunen-Lo\`{e}ve expansion, these subspaces can be constructed to reveal an optimal class separation (See Figure \ref{intro:fig1}}}).
+This paper is a novel application of the theory developed in \cite{Castrillon2022}.
+In particular, we show how functional data analysis \cite{Horvath2012,Kokoszka2017} can be applied to statistical ML.
+The problem of classification in ML has been studied and benchmarked for decades, and this method provides an entirely new way of approaching the problem with a new feature map that is based on novel estimates of the underlying covariance structure, applied to quantitative anomaly calibrations as novel ML features.
+This approach effectively augments current ML algorithms.

+The Karhunen--Lo\`{e}ve (KL) expansion is strongly related to Principal Component Analysis (PCA).
+In the discrete setting they are practically the same.
+PCA is widely used for building ML features by using the principal components.
+However, most applications of PCA tend to ignore the underlying probabilistic interpretation.
+In contrast, by using the KL expansion of random fields (or random vectors for the discrete case) and the theory developed in this paper, we conclude that it is not the principal components but rather the residual eigenspaces which are important for classification.
+We explore this in detail below.